 "++" and "--" are operators that add and subtract 1 from their operands.
 To increment a value means to increase it by one, and to decrement a value means to decrease it by one.

-Both of the following statements increment the variable num:

-'''

-num = num + 1;
+These are two ways to increment the variable num num = num + 1;num += 1;

-num += 1;

-'''

 And num is decremented in both of the following statements: